and-hans/Ardinuo-Traffic-Light-Controller/README.md

 I should probably use TinkerCAD or Simulink to show the circuit at work; so I'll just put it on my to-do list and definitely not start a new project (lol).

+UPDATE: Heres the TinkerCAD [link](https://www.tinkercad.com/things/2XTvQsSqxNO) to view what it should look like (and also be confused as to why I connected the middle junctions but seperated the left and right ones to their own pins).
+Just press "Simulate" near the play button, and then "Start Simulation", at the top, to watch it work.